 British street culture’s irrelevance to American hip-hop fans makes bridging the gap challenging when it comes to Grime and UK Drill music.
 Without enough context and knowledge, music as lyric and story-based as Grime can never quite connect with foreign audiences.
 That is an important point to make considering the success of Latin pop and trap music in the United States.

 While many of today’s most popular Latin-American artists, such as Bad Bunny, J Balvin, and Luis Fonsi, perform most of their music in Spanish, there is enough of a cultural bridge for Americans to get over the language barrier.
-From the more familiar 85-95 BPM range, the huge Spanish-speaking populations in major cities, and the club-ready danceability, Latin trap and pop have enjoyed massive success in the United States despite the language barrier because more of its sound and culture is familiar to Americans.
+From the more familiar 85-95 BPM range, the huge Spanish-speaking populations in major cities, and the club-ready danceability, Latin trap and pop have enjoyed massive success in the United States despite the language barrier because its sound and culture is familiar to Americans.

 Returning to the point about British street culture being irrelevant to Americans, the lack of familiarity and the memeability of Drake’s Grime experiments have added to a sense of superiority over British culture and a culture of mockery toward anything British.
 For instance, since Americans don’t know much of anything about how working-class Black Brits live in London’s ends, the reveal of 21 Savage’s UK-background led to corny, out-of-touch jokes about the Revolutionary War and Peppa Pig.

-That’s as absurd as invoking Paul Revere and Bob the Builder to mock a rapper revealed to have been born in the States.
+That’s as absurd as invoking Paul Revere and Bob the Builder to mock a foreign rapper revealed to have been born in the States.

 If it’s not American, it’s not real

-Treating everything British as comedy keeps Americans from making an honest effort to appreciate Grime artists.
+Treating everything British as comedy keeps Americans from making an honest effort to appreciate Grime and UK Drill artists.
 It’s this condescending treatment that made the single “Man’s Not Hot” a viral sensation in 2017.
 Big Shaq, formerly known as Roadman Shaq, is a parody roadman rapper played by British comedian Michael Dapaah.
 Big Shaq is a comedic character representing the roadman or British street aesthetic, as well as a struggling Grime artist on the come-up.

-The now classic viral track “Man’s Not Hot”—full of UK street lingo and cheeky humor over snappy, aggressive drums—was beloved around the world and taken more seriously by American fans than any major Grime release of the year, including Giggs and Skepta’s features on Drake’s More Life and Stormzy’s widely-acclaimed debut album Gang Signs & Prayer.
+The now classic viral track “Man’s Not Hot”—full of UK roadman lingo and cheeky humor over snappy, aggressive drums—was beloved around the world and taken more seriously by American fans than any major Grime release of the year, including Giggs and Skepta’s features on Drake’s More Life and Stormzy’s widely-acclaimed debut album Gang Signs & Prayer.

 The success of “Man’s Not Hot” said a lot about America’s current collective attitude toward British hip-hop culture.
 Mostly, the celebration of Big Shaq made it clear that American hip-hop fans view British rap culture as a goofy, accented imitation of American hip-hop culture.
 So when presented as comedy, everything cool about Grime and British rappers can be appreciated.
-But when presented as serious attempts at art and storytelling, UK rappers get tuned out because it simply isn’t real to American listeners despite plenty of similarities between the stories of South London’s finest and the more well-known stories of New York and LA rap legends.
+But when presented as serious attempts at art and storytelling, UK rappers get tuned out because it simply isn’t real to American listeners despite plenty of similarities between the stories of London’s finest and the more well-known stories of New York and LA rap legends.

 An example of this backwards thinking is the reaction to Giggs’ verse on Drake’s More Life hit “KMT” compared to the American reaction to “Man’s Not Hot.”
 Giggs, known for his silly sense of humor in his otherwise gritty verses, gave us lines like “I love them breasts, lookin’ all perky/lookin’ all Christmas gift-wrapped, lookin’ all turkey,” and the infamous “Could’ve just slapped man, but he wanted it further/Batman, da-na-na da-na.”